apache/hudi/docs/use_cases.md

 It goes without saying that __full bulk loads are simply infeasible__ and more efficient approaches are needed if ingestion is to keep up with the typically high update volumes.

-Even for immutable data sources like [Kafka](kafka.apache.org) , Hoodie helps __enforces a minimum file size on HDFS__, which improves [NameNode health](https://blog.cloudera.com/blog/2009/02/the-small-files-problem/).
-This is all the more important in such an use-case since typically event data is high volume (eg: click streams) and if not managed well, can cause serious damage to your Hadoop cluster.
+Even for immutable data sources like [Kafka](kafka.apache.org) , Hoodie helps __enforces a minimum file size on HDFS__, which improves NameNode health by solving one of the [age old problems in Hadoop land](https://blog.cloudera.com/blog/2009/02/the-small-files-problem/) in a holistic way.
+This is all the more important for event streams, since typically its higher volume (eg: click streams) and if not managed well, can cause serious damage to your Hadoop cluster.

 Across all sources, Hoodie adds the much needed ability to atomically publish new data to consumers via notion of commits, shielding them from partial ingestion failures